ufal/npfl122/tasks/q_network.md

 Use Q-learning with neural network as a function approximation, which for a given state returns state-action values for all actions.
-You can use any network architecture, but one hidden layer of 20 ReLU units is a good start.
+You can use any network architecture, but one hidden layer of several dozens ReLU units is a good start.
 Your goal is to reach an average return of 400 during 100 evaluation episodes.

 During evaluation in ReCodEx, two different random seeds will be employed, and